-LMAX Exchange has well-established processes for identifying and managing risks.
+LMAX Global has well-established processes for identifying managing risks.
 The Board sets the Risk Appetite and monitors how well risks within the business are managed, mitigated and controlled.
-The Company has a long-term focus, with importance placed on building a sustainable business model with the capacity to manage all the risks it faces, and the ability to continue to offer its services under sustained financial market volatility and stressed conditions.
+The Firm has a long-term focus, with importance placed on building a sustainable business model with the capacity to manage all the risks it faces, and the ability to continue to offer its services under sustained financial market volatility and stressed conditions.

 The Firm operates in a dynamic competitive environment, facing risks relating to market conditions and its competitive position.
-The level of revenue in any period is largely driven by commission income, which is a function of the volume of trading by the Company's clients.
-High market volatility usually results in increased levels of trading and commissions; conversely low market volatility usually has the opposite impact.
+The level of revenue in any period is largely driven by commission and funding income, which is a function of the volume of trading and the size of positions held overnight by the Firm's clients.
+The revenue mix is determined by trading conditions, where high market volatility usually results in increased levels of trading and commissions but reduced position sizes and funding income; conversely low market volatility usually has the opposite impact.